danielhatch7/startup/README.md

 - **Login** - When you press enter or the login button it takes you to the home page and displays the user's name.
 - **Database** - The voting results and counts are pulled from the database.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - **WebSocket** - I used the is_live variable to mark whether or not a voting session is live.
 This will later be replaced with WebSocket messages.
+WebSocket messages are also used on the hostView page to notify when users join the voting session or cast a vote.
 - **Application Logic** - The highlight and voting results change based up the user's selections.